glennblock/extensions/attachment.md

 After the image is uploaded, you will find it at `http://cj-attachment.azurewebsites.net/avatars?name={file}` i.e. `http://cj-attachment.azurewebsites.net/avatars/name=thumbnail.png` in the previous case.
 You can open it in a browser and it will download.

 ## Write template
-A client MAY receive a CJ document containing a Write template which accepts attachments which the client can use to send files.
+A client MAY receive a CJ document containing a `Write Template` that accepts attachments that the client can use to send files.

 ### Content-type property
 This extension defines a new optional property for the template object: `contentType`.
 The two valid values for `contentType` are:

-* `multipart/form-data` (this is the one to use for uploading attachments)
+* `multipart/form-data` - This is the one to use for uploading attachments.
-* `application/vnd.collection+json` (this is the one to use for sending regular CJ documents) If the content-type property is missing, clients SHOULD use `application/vnd.collection+json` when sending a CJ document.
-If the content-type property is not supported and/or the provided value is not understood by the client, the client MUST use `application/vnd.collection+json` when sending CJ documents.
+* `application/vnd.collection+json` - This is the one to use for sending regular CJ `items`.
+If the content-type property is missing, not supported and/or the client does not understand the provided value, the client MUST use `application/vnd.collection+json` when sending CJ documents.

 ### Attachment property
 This extension defines a new property for the data object: `attachment`.
 This property is only valid for data objects that are children of the template object.

 The two valid values for the `attachment` property:

-* `true` (treat this data element as an attachment to be uploaded)
+* `true`- Treat this data element as an attachment to be uploaded
-* `false` (treat this data element as a text element) If the client does not support the `attachment` property and/or the value of this property is not understood, the client MUST treat the data element as a text element.
+* `false` - Treat this data element as a text element.
+If the client does not support the `attachment` property and/or the client does not understand the value of this property, the client MUST treat the data element as a text element.

 > __NOTE:__
 > If the attachment property is missing or set to a value to client does not understand, the client SHOULD treat the data element as a text element.

 ### Example
-Below you can can see the request contains a friend write template which specifies a content-type of `multipart/form-data`.
+Below you can can see the request contains a friend `Write Template` that specifies a content-type of `multipart/form-data`.
 The `avatar` data object is marked as an attachment, indicating that a file should be uploaded.

 ```javascript
 {